labbbirder/Jitter2-Unity/README.md

 * world serialization(most for remote machine)
 * deterministic math (reside in specific branch)
 * more physics-world-authoring components in Unity editor side

+## Why Jitter2

+* Coded in pure C#, without extra effort to migrate from.
+* Frequently accessed data is compact in memory compared to Jitter1, which benefits from spatial local optimization.
+* Neat and easy to understand.
+Faster for users to their put hands to introduce more features, and make things under their control.
+* Well optimized in data structure and algorithms.